starwindz/PyBerzerk/README.md

 ----------

 **REQUIREMENTS:**
 Before running the game, please make sure you have [Python v3.x](http://www.python.org/download/) installed.
-You will also need to install the latest version of [PyGame](http://www.pygame.org/download.shtml).
-You can install PyGame too by entering `pip install pygame` on console window.
+And following modules need to be installed.
+- PyGame: `pip install pygame`
+- PyAudio: `pip install pyaudio`
+- Wave: `pip install wave`
+- NumPy: `pip install numpy`
+- Keyboard: `pip install keyboard`

+**HOW TO RUN:**
+- `python pyberzerk.py`

 **GAME PLAY:**
 Use the **ARROW** key(s) to navigate the player through a maze filled with robots who have an extreme dislike for humanoids.
 Hold the **LEFT CONTROL** and press **ARROW** key(s) to fire player's laser weapon.
 The player can be killed by being blasted by a robot, running into a robot, exploding robot shrapnel, coming into contact with the electrified maze walls or being touched by Evil Otto(bouncing smiley face).